adriangalilea/tdo/docs/specification.md

-# Treedo Specification v1.0
+# tdo Specification v1.0

 ## Overview

-Treedo manages your entire life as a task tree, with leaves (tasks.md files) distributed across your filesystem.
+tdo manages your entire life as a task tree, with leaves (tasks.md files) distributed across your filesystem.
 It uses Taskwarrior as a backend for robust task management and provides git-like conflict resolution.

 ## Core Contract